NIKKAvRULZ/R26-SE-011/README.md

 To run the complete end-to-end Component 3 pipeline (Frontend, Middleware, Mock Server, and Policy Admin), open **three separate terminal windows**:

 #### 🗂️ 1.
 Terminal 1: Start the Middleware Server
-Open a second terminal, navigate to the middleware folder, and start the mock backend stand-in (runs on port 4000):
+Open a first terminal, navigate to the middleware folder, and start the backend stand-in (runs on port 5000):
 ```bash
 cd middleware
 node src/server.js
 ```

 #### 🛠️ 2.
 Terminal 2: Start the Mock Component 2 Server
-Navigate to your middleware folder and boot the main Node.js server (runs on port `5000`):
+Navigate to your middleware folder and boot the main Node.js server (runs on port `5001`):
 ```bash
 cd middleware
 node src/mock-server.js
 ```
 #### 💻 3.
 Terminal 3: Start the React Frontend
-Open a third terminal, navigate to your frontend directory, install dependencies (if not already done), and launch the Vite development server:
+Open a third terminal, navigate to your frontend directory, install dependencies, and launch the Vite development server:
 ```bash
 cd frontend
 npm install